 The importance of using science and evidence to inform government policy

-In the first episode of the Royal Society of Edinburgh’s Tea and Talk podcast, RSE Chief Executive, Dr Rebekah Widdowfield chats with RSE President, Professor Dame Anne Glover about the importance of using science and scientific evidence to inform government policy, how these have been used in the UK during the current Covid-19 crisis, and the launch of the RSE’s Post-Covid-19 Futures Commission.
+The first episode of the Royal Society of Edinburgh’s Tea and Talk podcast introduces RSE President, Professor Dame Anne Glover about the importance of using science and scientific evidence to inform government policy, how these have been used in the UK during the current Covid-19 crisis, and the launch of the RSE’s Post-Covid-19 Futures Commission.

 Please note transcriptions are automatically generated so may feature errors.